hashicorp/terraform-provider-google/website/docs/r/compute_firewall.html.markdown

   (Optional)
   If destination ranges are specified, the firewall will apply only to traffic that has destination IP address in these ranges.
 These ranges must be expressed in CIDR format.
-Only IPv4 is supported.
+IPv4 or IPv6 ranges are supported.

 * `direction` -
   (Optional)